cilium/cilium/Documentation/admin.rst

     $ kubectl create -f cilium-ds.yaml

-Kubernetes will deploy the ``cilium`` and ``cilium-consul`` DaemonSet_ as a pod in the ``kube-system`` namespace on all worker nodes.
+Kubernetes will deploy the ``cilium`` DaemonSet_ as a pod in the ``kube-system`` namespace on all worker nodes.
 This operation is performed in the background.
 Run the following command to check the progress of the deployment:

 .. code:: bash

     $ kubectl --namespace kube-system get ds
     NAME            DESIRED   CURRENT   READY     NODE-SELECTOR   AGE
     cilium          4         4         4         <none>          2m
-    cilium-consul   4         4         4         <none>          2m

 As the pods are deployed, the number in the ready column will increase and